aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 4.3.
 Deploying the Accelerator into an existing Organization

 - As stated above, if the ALZ was previously deployed into the Organization, please work with your AWS account team to find the best mechanism to uninstall the ALZ solution
-- Ensure all existing sub-accounts have the `AWSCloudFormationStackSetExecutionRole` installed and set to trust the Organization Management (root) AWS Organization account
+- Ensure all existing sub-accounts have the role name defined in `organization-admin-role` installed and set to trust the Organization Management (root) AWS Organization account
+  - prior to v1.2.5, this role must be named: `AWSCloudFormationStackSetExecutionRole`
-  - we have provided a CloudFormation stack which can be executed in each sub-account to simplify this process
+  - if using the default role (`AWSCloudFormationStackSetExecutionRole`) we have provided a CloudFormation stack which can be executed in each sub-account to simplify this process
 - As stated above, we recommend starting with new AWS accounts for the mandatory functions (shared-network, perimeter, security, log-archive accounts).
 - To better ensure a clean initial deployment, we also recommend the installation be completed while ignoring most of your existing AWS sub-accounts, importing them post installation:
   - create a new OU (i.e. `Imported-Accounts`), placing most of the existing accounts into this OU temporarily, and adding this OU name to the `global-options\ignored-ous` config parameter;